CBD Isolate: What Is CBD Isolate and How To Use It

 This method is one of the faster ways to feel the effects of CBD.
 Sublingual consumption bypasses the digestive systems and liver and goes directly to the bloodstream for immediate results.

-If you'd like to experiment with your own oils and tinctures, you can mix an isolate with a carrier oil such as medium-chain triglyceride (MCT) or olive oil to make a custom CBD oil.
-Apply your homemade tincture sublingually as you would with the isolate powder.
+If you'd like to experiment with your own oils and tinctures, you can mix a pure CBD isolate with a carrier oil such as medium-chain triglyceride (MCT) or olive oil to make a custom CBD oil.
+Apply your homemade tincture sublingually as you would with the pure CBD isolate powder.

 The same method will work with topical creams as well.
-Mix the isolate with a skin oil or lotion and apply the product to the area of the body you're hoping to treat.
+Mix the CBD isolate with a skin oil or lotion and apply the product to the area of the body you're hoping to treat.
 Don't look for cons in CBD isolate vs full spectrum CBD.
 Try both products and make your choice.

 Mixing CBD isolates with terpenes can also create a CBD concentrate for vaping and dabbing.
 Isolates can also make crystal slabs for dabbing in a traditional dabbing rig.

 There are several ways users can ingest isolates.
 Adding CBD crystalline to capsules and pills allows for a consistent and measurable dosage for ingestion.
-For a more fun way to take isolates, consider adding an isolate to various ingredients for CBD-infused food and drinks.
-There are plenty of creative options, from teas and sweet treats, to CBD guacamole on taco night.
+For a more fun way to take isolates, consider adding a CBD isolate to various ingredients for CBD-infused food and drinks.
+There are plenty of creative options, from teas and sweet treats to CBD guacamole on taco night.

 Although it is important to note that CBD-infused food and drink items will have the slowest absorptions rate.
 To make these items more effective, it's best to add them to fatty foods that include carrier oils.